awslabs/fhir-works-on-aws-deployment/README.md

 The easiest and quickest way to access FHIR Works on AWS is by using [AWS solution](https://aws.amazon.com/solutions/implementations/fhir-works-on-aws/).
 To modify the code and set up a developer environment, follow the steps below:

+**Note**: AWS Solution provides an earlier version of FWoA install, please follow the instruction below to install from GitHub repository if you wish to install the latest version.

 1. Clone or download the repository to a local directory.

 Example: